Royal Albert Hall

 The cast of OVO is comprised of 50 performing artists from 12 countries specializing in many acrobatic acts.
 One highlight of OVO is the stunning Flying Act in which a group of scarabs soar high above the stage, from both edges to the middle landing on a platform.
 Please note that due to the nature of the live acts in the show, changes in the acts and cast may occur.
 Alterations may be made to the programme and acts replaced or removed without prior notice.

-OVO - Cirque du Soleil in London opens on 7 January 2018 and closes on 11 February 2018
+OVO - Cirque du Soleil in London opened on 7 January 2018 and closes on 4 March 2018

 Cirque du Soleil in London at the Royal Albert Hall - a 23 year partnership